trvrb/dynamics-practical/README.md

 **Select 'posterior' from the list of 'Traces' and select the 'Trace' panel on the right.**

-## Prepare an evolutionary analysis with a logistic growth demographic function
+## Prepare a logistic growth analysis

 We saw that the skyline analysis suggested that virus population size started off very small near the beginning of 2009 and increased throughout the year, though slowing down closer to Sep 2009.
 A parametric model of [logistic growth](http://en.wikipedia.org/wiki/Logistic_function#In_ecology:_modeling_population_growth) fits this pattern nicely.